 Cleaning Up With Slow Cooker Liners

-You may need to wash out the lid and possibly the outer sides of your slow cooker.
+Since they keep food from sticking to the bottom and the sides of the pot, you won't have to wash the pot.
+You may need to wash out the lid and possibly the outer sides of your slow cooker though.
 The liner does not protect these areas.
-However, these are much easier areas to clean.

 Free recipes, giveaways, exclusive partner offers, and more straight to your inbox!

 The Best Steak Marinade for Your Slow Cooker

 How to Cook a Turkey in Your Slow Cooker

 Tips for Converting Slow Cooker Recipes